MicrosoftEdge/WebView2Feedback/specs/WebResourceRequested-CustomScheme.md

   [propget] HRESULT SchemeName([out, retval] LPCWSTR* schemeName);
   [propput] HRESULT SchemeName([in] LPCWSTR value);

-  // Whether the scheme will treated as a secure context like https.
+  // Whether the scheme will be treated as a secure context like https.
   [propget] HRESULT IsSecure([out, retval] BOOL* isSecure);
-  // Set if the scheme will treated as a secure context.
+  // Set if the scheme will be treated as a secure context.
   [propput] HRESULT IsSecure([in] BOOL value);

   // If `isCorsEnabled` is set, the scheme will be allowed for requests subject to